 218. THEORY OF STRUCTURES.-A continuation of 217 covering the design of structural parts, connections, portals, and bracing; a study of arches, cantilever bridges, and deflections.
 Required in Civil Engineering courses, second semester, junior year.
 (8 units)

-219. STRUCTURAL DESIGN.-The theory of reinforced concrete structures and steel frame buildings; the design of truss bridges.
+219. REINFORCED CONCRETE.-The theory of reinforced concrete design, with a study of the applications of this type of construction to various engineering structures.
 Required in Civil Engineering courses, first semester, senior year.
-(15 units)
+(6 units)